Why the Rule of 80 for Retirement Doesn't Work for Everyone

 If you’ve ever heard that you need 70% to 85% of your working income to retire comfortably, you’re not alone.
 And if that number feels completely disconnected from real life, you’re not wrong.

-For most people, the most expensive years of life happen while they’re working: mortgages, car payments, childcare, college costs, commuting, credit cards, and the everyday cost of keeping a household running.
+The most expensive years of most people's lives happen while they're working: mortgages, car payments, childcare, college costs, commuting, credit cards, and the everyday cost of running a household.
+Retirement, for many households, is a different financial season entirely, not working life with the weekends extended.

 Key Takeaways

-• The “right” retirement income depends on your lifestyle goals, health, location, and financial choices, not national averages.
+- The “right” retirement income depends on your lifestyle goals, health, location, and financial habits, not national averages.

-Where the 70% to 85% rule comes from (and why it sticks)
+Where the 80% rule of retirement comes from (and why it sticks)

 The conventional guideline says retirees should plan to replace about 70% to 85% of their pre-retirement income.
 On the surface, the logic makes sense: you still need housing, food, healthcare, and a normal quality of life.